jgarber623/svgeez/README.md

 $ svgeez watch --source ~/Sites/sixtwothree.org/images/icons --destination ~/Sites/sixtwothree.org/images/icons.svg
 ```

 svgeez will remaing running, watching for new, removed, or updated SVG files in the provided source folder.
-As SVG files are added, deleted, or modified in the source folder, svgeez will keep pumping out updated SVG sprite files to the destination folder.
+As SVG files are added, deleted, or modified in the source folder, svgeez will pump out updated SVG sprite files to the destination folder.

+### Preparing SVG files for svgeez

+svgeez works best with well-organized SVG files.
+If you're using tools like Sketch or Adobe Illustrator, your source SVG files _may_ contain unnecessary cruft like comments and editor-specific attributes. svgeez will do its best to work with source SVG files, but as a general rule it's good practice to make sure that the SVG files exported from your editor are as concise as possible.

+The first section of Jayden Seric's post, [How to optimize SVG](http://jaydenseric.com/blog/how-to-optimize-svg), offers some helpful advice on optimizing SVGs prior to exporting from editing software.

 ### Optimizing generated files with SVGO